Keep your database running smoothly with PostgreSQL streaming replication.

-We need to delete the initial default database cluster that was created when we install the PostgreSQL database, which located in the '/var/lib/postgresql/14/' directory.
-Make sure you are in the right server, or this will delete your existing database.
+We need to delete the initial default database cluster that was created when we installed the PostgreSQL database, which is located in the '/var/lib/postgresql/14/' directory.
+Make sure you are on the right server, or this will delete your existing database.

 In this step, instead of deleting the default database cluster, I’m backing up the data directory by renaming it.